FRAUD RESOURCE CENTER

 If you call the number, the scheme proceeds as outlined above: "diagnostic test," scary threat, sales pitch.
 If the pop-up came with a download link, clicking it will likely infect your machine with malware for real.

-Tech support cons are often perpetrated by large-scale organizations that cross national borders and frequently target older adults, according to the Justice Department, which has made this form of fraud one of the priorities of its Transnational Elder Fraud Strike Force.
-The FTC received nearly 98,000 complaints in 2020 about tech support scams, and the consumer agency found that people age 60 and older are nearly more likely than yoiunger consumers to lose money to such schemes.
+These cons are often perpetrated by large-scale criminal gangs that target older adults, according to the U.S. Justice Department, which has made this form of fraud one of the priorities of its Transnational Elder Fraud Strike Force.
+Tech support scams reported to the FBI's Internet Crime Complaint Center in 2021 cost victims $347 million, a 137 percent increase from the previous year, and two-thirds of those losses were borne by people ages 60 and older.

 - You get an unsolicited phone call or email from someone claiming to work for a brand-name tech company such as Microsoft or Apple.
 Those companies say they do not contact customers unless the customer initiates communication.

 - A pop-up or blue screen appears on your computer, phone or tablet with a warning that a virus or other malicious program has infected your device.